Le Galaxie

+In popular culture

+Le Galaxie were referenced in the Blindboy Boatclub short story "The Batter" in which they were described as playing a secret show in the Grand Social venue, banging pots and pans and doing Fleetwood Mac covers.

 Background and history

 The band was formed in Dublin by Michael Pope, David McGloughlin, Anthony Hyland and Alastair Higgins, all four having previously played in guitar-based alternative rock band 66e.

 They played their first show as Le Galaxie in The Boom Boom Room in 2008, followed by regular sets in Whelan's, Crawdaddy and the Button Factory.
 As the band's audience grew, Le Galaxie's reputation as a live act has seen them headline Irish festivals such as Sea Sessions, Body & Soul Music Festival and Castlepalooza, and have performed at Secret Garden Party, The Great Escape Festival, Midem, Electric Picnic, SXSW, CMJ, Europavox and Longitude Festival.

 In 2016, they announced a string of European dates at festivals such as Lovebox and Fiberfib-Benicassim.
 They were also announced as tour support for Faithless.

 In August 2017, MayKay, formerly of the band Fight Like Apes, joined the band Dave McGloughlin left the band in July 2019 and released his debut solo recording in October 2019 under the moniker "Fakenamé".

+The band announced their indefinite hiatus in December 2019 on Instagram at which time a series of national news articles celebrated their career as "Ireland’s premier partystarters of the last 10 years".